mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 "I'd love to," Greta responds.
 "But you're going to have to help me with cards.
 My hands don't hold things very well.
 I guess that's one of the things still in Stevens Point."

+I'm not very good at cribbage, but Greta is patient.
+She used to always win, but lately, she has a hard time remembering how the game is played.

 I spread the cards out and Greta points at one of them.
 I turn it over; a four of hearts.
 I draw an ace of diamonds, so I get the first crib.
 I deal six cards to each of us and put two cards in my crib.
 Greta points at two cards and I place them in the crib as well.
-The cut reveals a two of diamonds.
 Greta points at a card in her hand on the table; I turn it over.
 It's a nine of clubs.

 I play a two of spades.
 She plays a three of hearts.
 I play an ace.
 For that, I get 2 points for fifteen, three points for a run.
 I'm feeling cocky until Greta plays a second ace for two points.
 We play out the cards, count out the pairs, I count crib.
 She plays confidently, I sputter along, trying not to make a mistake.
 The round ends with Greta at 10 points, I'm at fourteen.
 I remind myself not to get cocky.